pinbo/junli-blog/content/en/2018-03-25-try-using-remark-js-markdown-style.md

 `I have .red[red color]` will show "I have .red[red color]".

-It cannot use blocks right now.
+It can use blocks right now.

+> this is a line
+> another line

 ### Math is supported too
 When \\(a \ne 0\\), there are two solutions to \\(ax^2 + bx + c = 0\\) and they are